JoeyTurn/joeyturn.github.io/src/content/projects/hea.md

   "\\valpha": "{\\bm{\\alpha}}"
 ---

-As a small preview for what we've accomplished in this paper, we can predict *exactly* what the final test error will be if you train a kernel machine on image datasets:
+As a small preview for what we've accomplished in this paper, we can predict with *very* high fidelity what the final test error will be if you train a kernel machine on image datasets:

 <p style="text-align:center">
   <img src="/hea/learning_curves.png" alt="Kernel curves"